odpi/egeria-connector-xtdb/site/docs/getting-started/setup.md

     ```

     It may take 10-15 seconds to complete, but the example response above indicates that the
-    connector instance is now running.
+    metadata server is now running.

 ??? info "Other startup information of potential interest"
-    Back in the console where the server chassis is running, you should see the audit log
+    Back in the console where the OMAG Server Platform is running, you should see the audit log
     printing out a large amount of information as the startup is running.
 Most of this is
     related to the registration of type definition details with the repository.